MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/workbooks-preview.md

   paging controls to show 5 at a time

 * New Parameters features
     * "Filter" Style - in Filter style, there's a new option in parameter settings that controls if a parameter is always shown.
 If not, parameters with no value, or set to "All" aren't shown by default.
-Users then use the "+ Add Filter" option to pick from other available parameters
+Users then use the **+ Add Filter** option to pick from other available parameters.

       :::image type="content" source="./media/workbooks-preview/filter-style.png" lightbox="./media/workbooks-preview/filter style.png" alt-text="Screenshot that shows parameters in filter style." border="false":::